lumada-design/hv-uikit-react/CONTRIBUTING.md

 #### Branch Structure

-All contributions should target the `master` branch (or `v2.x` if targeting the previous major version).
+All contributions should target the `master` branch (or a previous major version).
 Maintainers will be responsible for reviewing and merging the Pull Request.

 #### Setup